rdegges/django-twilio/docs/views.rst

-3. Call your new application's phone number. twilio will send a HTTP POST request to your web server at ``/conference/business/``, and you should be dumped into your new conference room!
+3. Call your new application's phone number. twilio will send a HTTP POST request to your web server at ``/conference/business/``, and you should be dumped into your new *business* conference room!

 Pretty easy eh?
 No coding even required!